The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Category Text Structure: What to Write to Help with Selection and Sales

 Category texts in an online store aren't needed for SEO purposes, but to resolve doubts and speed up the selection process.
 In this case, SEO for online store categories works as a system: search engines receive relevance and context, and users receive clear criteria and answers.
 The optimal model is short, practical text that supports the listing rather than competes with it.
+A working content structure for a category:

 • 1) Introductory block (2-4 sentences): what kind of products are these, who are they for, what are the main options in the assortment.